 Reviewable independent status is granted on the basis of a condition that can change.
 Students or Australian Apprentices who are granted reviewable independent status cease to have independent status if they cease to meet the conditions for reviewable independence.
 To meet the criteria of reviewable independent status the student or Australian Apprentice must:

-- be 16 years of age or older and living in a de facto relationship (different or same-sex) which is of at least six months in duration or has the care or custody of another person's dependent child/student, or - currently have the care or custody of another person's dependent child or student, or - be 15 years of age or over and have parent(s) who cannot exercise parental responsibilities, or - be 16 years of age or over and living in an Aboriginal community after previously being adopted or fostered by a non-Aboriginal family for more than two years, or - be of school leaving age in the particular state or territory or at least 16 years of age, and meet the Unreasonable to Live At Home criteria.
+• be 16 years of age or older and living in a de facto relationship (different or same-sex) which is of at least six months in duration or has the care or custody of another person's dependent child; or currently have the care or custody of another person's dependent child or student; or be 15 years of age or over and have parent(s) who cannot exercise parental adopted or fostered by a non-Aboriginal family for more than two years; or be of school leaving age in the particular state or territory or at least 16 years of age, and meet the Unreasonable to Live At Home criteria.